Live Wire Park

 Those with absolutely no understanding of fear will be delighted by the Tarzan Swing and Quick Drop activities, but remember there’s no shame in having to chicken out.
 So high up in the trees, it’s pretty common to see parents giving their kids a bit of encouragement to jump, but almost equally common to see kids doing the same for their parents.
 The Super Circuit has 53 activities to complete, and it’s possible to do them all in the two-hour time period if you’re fit.
 For younger kids and teens the Short Circuit offers a taste of the Super Circuit in a smaller, 26 activity-sized package.

 The Super Circuit and Short Circuit are a workout, so if you want your thrills sitting down head over to the Shockwave Zip Coaster.
 One of only four existing zip coasters in the world, the Shockwave is a tremendous 525-metre twisting stretch of zip line suspended through forest.
 It’s hard to fathom how exhilarating it is until you’re on it, with the course designed weaving so close between the trees it feels like you’ll crash (don’t worry, you won’t).

-Included in the admission price ($5-$10) is entry to the peaceful canopy walk, which is a great way to stretch out post-exhilaration.
-If you’re lucky you might even spot a koala or two.
-All other experiences come at an additional cost ($30-$55 per person), but the sense of achievement makes them well worth it.
+Included in the admission price ($12-$16) is entry to the peaceful canopy walk as well as the Spring Circuit.
+If you want to enjoy the other experiences you'll pay extra ($42-$76 per person and includes admission to the walk and Spring Circuit), but the sense of achievement makes them well worth it.
 Book in advance if you’re visiting during busy periods as the park fills up fast.

 180 Erskine Falls Rd